scalableinternetservices/OffTheRails/tsung_tips.md

 3. User logs out

 #### Session 3
-This session simulates an authenticated user viewing and purchasing two items, then looking at their purchase history.
+This session simulates an authenticated user viewing and purchasing one item, then looking at their purchase history.
 1. User visits home page
 2. User visits login page and logs in
 3. User waits between 5 - 10 seconds
 4. User accesses the page for the first item
 5. User adds 1 of the first item to the cart (redirected to cart page)
-6. User visits home page
-7. User accesses the page for the second item
-8. User adds 1 of the second item to the cart (redirected to cart page)
-9. User checks out
+6. User checks out
-10. User waits 5 seconds
+7. User waits 5 seconds
-11. User logs out
+8. User logs out

 #### Session 4
-This session simulates an authenticated user creating, updating, and deleting a new listing.
+This session simulates an authenticated user creating, updating, and deleting a new item listing.
 1. User visits home page
 2. User visits login page and logs in
 3. User uploads their item